lightyagami2109/catalog-image-processing-/README.md

 ## Notes

 - **Storage**: Currently uses local filesystem.
 See `app/storage.py` for S3 adapter hooks.
-- **Queue**: Falls back to database polling if Redis is not available.
+- **Queue**: Uses database polling (no Redis required).
+Worker runs in same process as Web Service for free tier deployment.
 - **Quality Metrics**: Uses PSNR (Peak Signal-to-Noise Ratio).
 Can swap to SSIM if needed (see `app/utils.py`).
+- **Python Version**: Requires Python 3.11+ (specified in `runtime.txt`).
+Python 3.13 may have compatibility issues with some packages.
+- **Build**: Uses binary wheels for Pillow, pydantic-core, and asyncpg to avoid compilation errors on Render.